yontiii/yontiii.github.io/README.md

-# yontiii.github.io
+# MY portfolio
-A simple portfolio
+My name is John Muasa.A budding junior developer at moringa school